-However, college is expensive.
+As all freshly accepted college students know, school can be very expensive.
 According to The College Board, a single year at a public, in-state university is $9,410.
-Opt for a private school, and that number jumps to $32,410.
+If you opt for a private school, that number jumps to $32,410.
 Few people can afford to pay that out of their own pockets, so most turn to student loans to foot the bill.

-Before even thinking about submitting an application for student loans, make sure you exhaust all of your other options first.
+Before even thinking about applying for a student loan, make sure you exhaust all your other options first.
 There are other forms of financial aid you can use to pay for college:

 By utilizing these forms of financial aid, you can minimize how much you need to borrow in student loans.